Manupriya1/Green-Stocks-VBA-Project/README.md

 <img width="304" alt="Results 2018" src="https://user-images.githubusercontent.com/69255270/112765901-35912a00-8fc4-11eb-909c-230e30fe8c53.png">

-In nutshell, investing in ENPH instead of DQ will b a good decision.
+In nutshell, investing in ENPH instead of DQ will be a good decision.

 ### Refactoring Performance: